Alan III of Brittany

-Avesgaud, Bishop of Le Mans and was with the count in his attack on Avesgaud's castle at La Ferté-Bernard destroying the castle and causing Avesgaud to flee.
+Avesgaud, bishop of Le Mans, and was with the count in his attack on Avesgaud's castle at La Ferté-Bernard destroying the castle and causing Avesgaud to flee.

-Protector

-In 1037, upon the death of Robert, Archbishop of Rouen, the protection of young William was now left to Alan III and his cousin Gilbert, who tentatively held Normandy together.
+In 1037, upon the death of Archbishop Robert, the protection of William was left to Alan and Gilbert, who tentatively held Normandy together.
 They appointed Mauger to the now vacant see of Rouen and his brother William as count of Arques, attempting to gain their support for Duke William.

-Death

 On 1 October 1040, while besieging a rebel castle near Vimoutiers in Normandy, Alan III suddenly died.
 According to Orderic, he was poisoned by unnamed Normans.